 You’re going to love these DIY Labeled Boxes for Organizing Your Craft Supplies.
 Creative Contributor, Chloe from Boxwood Avenue is sharing how she used her Cricut Explore Air™ to make custom boxes for organizing your craft supplies.
 I love the bit of glam she created for her desk.
 Speaking of craft supplies, my craft room needs some serious attention after the holidays!

 This page contains affiliate links to products we love.
-This cost you nothing extra and is offered as a convenience.
-If you do decided to purchase anything, TCL will receive a very small %.
+This costs you nothing extra and is offered as a convenience.
+If you do decide to purchase anything, TCL will receive a very small %.

 Organizing Your Craft Supplies

 Hi Today’s Creative Life friends!
 Happy New Year!
 This is Chloe from Boxwood Avenue, and I am so excited to be sharing some good ol’ January organization inspiration with all of you!

 This January, I have felt the organization bug more than ever before!
 After we deconstructed Christmas, I felt a huge urge to rearrange and organize.
 I found myself making donation piles all throughout the house, getting rid of things that I had been holding onto for years.
 It felt great to simplify and minimize our home!

 The house was easy, real easy!
 But then, I stepped foot into my craft room.
 Oh Lord help me!
 Generally, I am able to keep it clean for about a week, but after a few projects, and late nights, it becomes a total mess all over again.
 I knew organizing it was going to be a major challenge!